 In addition to the above fields, an implementation also needs to maintain sufficient metadata to test the <t relation.
-It will be clear that for any pair of revocation capabilities that alias, the order of their creations is well-defined.
+It will be clear that for any pair of aliasing revocation capabilities, the order of their creations is well-defined.

 The valid field is involved in revocation, where it might be changed due to a revocation operation on a different capability.
 A performant implementation, therefore, may prefer not to maintain the valid field inline with the other fields.